carlosmertens/pmccc-marketplace/README.md

 # MPCCC MARKETPLACE API

-API connecting MPCCC MongoDB database with website
+API connecting MPCCC MongoDB database with website and a mobile app in the future.

 ## ROUTES